BSDExabio/PSP/Summit/README.md

 ## The setup

-- `alphafold`: Contains alphafold codebase, in addtion to our own scripts.
+- `alphafold`: Contains alphafold codebase, in addition to our own scripts.
 - `alphafold_databases/params`: Contains parameters for the models.
 - `casp14`: Contains casp14 list file and reduced database for testing (on GPFS at `/gpfs/alpine/world-shared/bif135/alphafold_onsummit/alphafold_test/casp14/af_reduced_db/`).
 - `desulfovibrio:` A larger set of 559 sequences in the list file (on GPFS at `/gpfs/alpine/world-shared/bif135/desulfovibrio/afold_fea/`).